john-laboss19/Network-labs/lab-2-dhcp-configuration/README.md

 1. Opened the Lab 1 topology and reused the same branch office layout
 2. Configured DHCP on the router (scope, default gateway, DNS)
 3. Set both PCs (PC0 and PC1) to obtain IP addresses automatically via DHCP
-4. Verified each PC received a valid lease using ipconfig
+4. Verified each PC received a valid IP lease using 'ipconfig'
 5. Verified connectivity by pinging the default gateway 192.168.1.1
 6. Intentionally simulated a DHCP failure by removing the DHCP pool
 7. Restored DHCP configuration and re-verified connectivity